Alias a Gentleman

-Alias a Gentleman is a 1948 American romantic comedy film directed by Harry Beaumont and starring Wallace Beery.
-The supporting cast includes Dorothy Patrick, Tom Drake, Gladys George and Sheldon Leonard.
+Alias a Gentleman is a 1948 American romantic comedy film directed by Harry Beaumont and starring Wallace Beery with a supporting cast that includes Dorothy Patrick, Tom Drake, Gladys George and Sheldon Leonard.
+It was produced by Hollywood studio Metro-Goldwyn-Mayer.

 Plot

 Jim Breedin has been in prison for 15 years but his daughter Nora doesn't know it.
 He has had no contact with her since she was a child.
 On an honor farm where he is foreman, Jim meets new convict Johnny Lorgen, who mouths off until Jim sets him straight.
 They become friendly and talk about their futures.

 About to get out, Jim is offered $250,000 for his Oklahoma farm by an oil company.
 Nora, who had been living on the farm, is not there, Jim unaware that she has died.
 He accepts the money and begins living a life of luxury.
 A mob boss, Matt Enley, tries to persuade Jim to come work for him, without success.
 A diabolical plot is hatched, Enley's attractive moll Elaine Carter pretending to be Jim's long-lost daughter.

 Johnny's jail sentence is up.
 Jim wants him to go straight, but working for Enley appeals to Johnny more.
 He also develops a crush on Elaine, whose guilty conscience makes her confess the ruse she's been pulling.
 Enley comes after Jim, who prevails, then invites Elaine to become his adopted daughter.